akapaj/akapaj.github.io/content/publication/kapaj-influence-2024/index.md

   emphasize the importance of visual realism when enriching navigation aids with landmarks to guide attention and enhance spatial learning for low-spatial-ability wayfinders.
 tags:
-- spatial abilities
+- Spatial abilities
-- landmark visualization
+- Landmark visualization
-- spatial learning
+- Spatial learning
-- visual attention
+- Visual attention
-- real-world navigation
+- Real-world navigation
 ---